 Dalton's Hideaway in the Klinaklini Valley, BC (Photo by NCC)

 The Klinaklini River is one of British Columbia's wildest rivers.
-Fed by a watershed that spans almost 600,000 hectares (1.5 million acres), the river flows past immense mountains and vast ice fields, clear alpine lakes and rich wetlands.
+Fed by a watershed that spans almost 600,000 hectares, the river flows past immense mountains and vast ice fields, clear alpine lakes and rich wetlands.
 It also passes through vibrant forests and peaceful meadows.
 Finally, it squeezes through an impossibly narrow canyon and empties into a long, deep coastal fjord on BC's central coast.

 The Klinaklini passes through some of the best of the remaining wilderness in southern BC.
 Its clean waters nurture a wide range of species, including bull trout, salmon, grizzly bear and moose.